 Cameron is a designated CPA CA and holds an Honours Bachelor of Business Administration from Wilfrid Laurier University.

-Director, Marketing & Communicationsjlee7@shn.ca
+Associate Vice President, Marketing & Communicationsjlee7@shn.ca

 Jennifer Lee joined SHN Foundation in October 2021, bringing 20 years of marketing experience on both the agency side and the brand side.
 She brings a unique perspective to growing brands (national and global) through building compelling stories to shift business results forward.
 Her career has touched a multitude of categories from CPG to automotive to non-for-profit to government to telco and sports media.
 She has had the fortune to have worked on many industry-leading campaigns.
 Jennifer is passionate about the creative process!